 This kind of instability can only be bad.
 The battery is clearly wounded and nearing the end of it's life although it might go a little longer before it dies completely.

 This is the history of this battery.
-It's total
+It's

-capacity continues to degrade as all Li-ion batteries will.
-After 5 or 6 complete charge/discharge cycles, the battery began to behave "normally" although with reduced total capacity.
-This can never be recovered.
+After 5 or 6 complete charge/discharge cycles, the battery began to

 After a couple of weeks floating on charge in the computer, the NewerTech battery began to return to it flakey ways, dropping out somewhere in the discharge.
 A couple more power cycles brought it back again but it is clear that the battery will fail completely fairly soon.